Axonista/Texas-Ranger-automation/README.md

 #Framework : TestNG
 #Environment variables are stored in .env file

+Note: I you run Test4_profileTest , this will update the Full Name.
+If you try to run Test5_passwordupdateTest , it will fail as in this test Full Name updation validations are also there.
+So NEWFULLNAME will be same which is already in full name field.
+So Save button will not get enabled.
+The test will fail because Save Button is not clickable.

 #Setup Instructions : Steps to Pull Project from Git into any IDE and run tests.
 • Clone the Repository